Feverish and half-heartedly frantic, my clapped out calves and soggy spaghetti hamstrings are pushed out to Maximum Trundle.

-Part of me is bursting to catch it and another part of me wants to jack it all in and head back home.
+Part of me is bursting to catch it and I want to jack it all in and head back home.

-The doors hiss open and I lumber on board, both relieved and sorry I’ve made it.
+The doors hiss open and I lumber on board, relieved and sorry I’ve made it.

 Good job I have my travel card, because I doubt I could speak to the smirking driver.